yukkingai/midterm-pj/README.md

 I am going to work on this project to show how I utilize github and commands I learned so far.

-So that I can get a grade :)
+So that I can get a grade :grin:

 # Usage
 This project is for academic reference only

 # Roadmap
-Add html point of views of two pages, topics on Australia vs Canada.
+Add html point of views of two pages :thought_balloon:, topics on Australia:australia: vs Canada:canada:.

 Add pictures for each page